-If you are turning on a new build amp for the first time I recommend you use a light bulb current limiter and follow the Paul Ruby First Power Up Procedure.
+If you are turning on a new build amp or heavily repaired/modified amp for the first time I recommend you use a light bulb current limiter and follow my Amp Startup Procedure.
 Following it will minimize damage due to a miswired amp.

 The more you know about how tube amps work the easier they are to troubleshoot, so keep learning.

 WARNING: A tube amplifier chassis contains lethal high voltage even when unplugged--sometimes over 700 volts AC and 500 volts DC.
 If you have not been trained to work with high voltage then have an amp technician service your amp.
 Never touch the amplifier chassis with one hand while probing with the other hand because a lethal shock can run between your arms through your heart.
 Use just one hand when working on a powered amp.
 You must drain the filter caps before doing any work inside an amplifier chassis.
 See more tube amplifier safety info here.

 Always suspect a bad tube as they are the most common failure point in a tube amplifier.
 Having a spare set of tubes to swap into the amp one at a time is a must for gigging tube amp users.

 On the other hand the power and output transformers are the least likely cause of amp problems.